Skip to Content

 • 3.00 Credits

 An introduction to the principles and techniques used in the preparation of high-quality baked goods and pastries and evaluation of quality characteristics.
-This course has a required corequisite, CHEF 2425, which provides hands-on experience to acquire practical knowledge and technical proficiency.
+CHEF 2425 co-requisite aligns learning outcomes or practical knowledge with technical proficiency in the baking lab.
+The courses are aligned to progress together so as you learn about each subject category in CHEF 2420, the skills are adapted in the lab setting of CHEF 2425.
 Pre-Requisite(s):C or better in CHEF 1300.
 Student must have ServSafe certification or passed an endorsed ServSafe class with a C grade or better or be concurrently enrolled in a course that would lead to a ServSafe certificate.
 Co-Requisite(s): CHEF 2425

 • 3.00 Credits